-Legal CORE - We were one of the first law firms to sign up as members to Legal CORE, which launched in 2021.
+Legal CORE - we were one of the first law firms to sign up as members to Legal CORE, which launched in 2021.
 Their mission is to increase the representation of Black, Asian and minority ethnic individuals in private practice.
 We will be taking part in a number of their events across this year.

-10,000 Black Interns - This summer we are taking on our first intern through the 10,000 Black Interns programme, which seeks to offer 2,000 internships over the next five years across a range of different industries.
-Our intern will complete a six-week paid programme of work experience, which includes two weeks alongside our summer vacation students.
+10,000 Black Interns - in 2022, we welcomed our first intern through the 10,000 Black Interns programme, which seeks to offer 2,000 internships over the next five years across a range of different industries.
+As part of this initiative, interns complete a six-week paid programme of work experience, which includes two weeks alongside our summer vacation students.
+This year, we are delighted to confirm that we have offered three interns to join us as part of this programme.

-Embrace - Our multicultural employee-led network supports and celebrates the multicultural experience within the firm, raising awareness of cultural and historical moments of importance (such as Black History month) and giving back to multicultural communities through community engagement and assisting with diverse and inclusive recruitment to the firm.
+Embrace - our multicultural employee-led network supports and celebrates the multicultural experience within the firm, raising awareness of cultural and historical moments of importance (such as Black History month) and giving back to multicultural communities through community engagement and assisting with diverse and inclusive recruitment to the firm.
 The network won The UK Diversity Legal Awards 2019 for Outstanding BAME Employee Network.

-The Halo Code - In 2021, we adopted the Halo Code, the UK's first Black hair code, aiming to tackle afrohair discrimination in schools and the workplace.
+The Halo Code - in 2021, we adopted the Halo Code, the UK's first Black hair code, aiming to tackle afro-hair discrimination in schools and the workplace.

-Race Fairness Commitment - We are signatories of the Race Fairness Commitment, which strives for racial equity within legal organisations through removing barriers to recruiting, retaining, and promoting ethnic minority talent, including a commitment to ending racial pay disparity.
+Race Fairness Commitment - we are signatories of the Race Fairness Commitment, which strives for racial equity within legal organisations through removing barriers to recruiting, retaining, and promoting ethnic minority talent, including a commitment to ending racial pay disparity.

-Race at Work charter - We are signatories of the Race at Work charter, established by Business in The Community, which outlines seven key actions to amplify your commitment to improving quality of opportunity in the workplace
+Race at Work charter - we are signatories of the Race at Work charter, established by Business in The Community, which outlines seven key actions to amplify your commitment to improving quality of opportunity in the workplace.